-- 1. be formally appointed with appointment indicating their duties and responsibilities with regard to this process and shall indicate the level of assessment they are to undertake. (see 4.2.12) - 2. satisfy the minimum training and experience criteria as detailed below. - 3. be conversant with relevant Health and Safety legislation and regulations, current issue of technical reference documents, appropriate British Standards, Adopting Utility Codes of Practice, Provider safety procedures and, Adopting Utility Distribution Safety Rules. - 4. ensure persons being nominated for authorisation as competent persons meet the minimum requirements for qualifications and experience as specified below. - 5. be responsible for the assessment of competence of persons working on behalf of the Provider and for the maintenance of such records - 6. be mentor for any staff seeking to become trained and experienced in work falling within the scope of the scheme. - 7. be responsible for the management of the NERS Passport scheme- (see Section 13) - 8. be responsible for ensuring all competencies remain current and that individual competencies are reviewed on an annual basis with that review recorded in line with and as described in Section 13 (NERS Passport Ongoing Competency Records) - 9. establish a system for ensuring that all DNO specifications, safety rules etc. which are relevant to the scope of registration, that they are appointed to assess in and held by the Provider are current. - 10. ensure that they are familiar with the variations, relevant to the scope areas they are appointed to assess in, that may exist between DNOs in terms of safety systems, procedures and specifications- see Notes - 11. arrange, as relevant to 10 above, for the briefing of relevant staff on such variations-see notes- that may relate to work that they may be performing on/in host DNO regions and ensure that such briefings are documented -also see notes - 12.
-Where the assessing officer acts as Technical Advisor for Project Management scopes the Provider may operate/seek to operate- then the criteria regarding competence as detailed in 3.2 and 4.2.2 shall be required to be met
+- 1. be formally appointed with appointment indicating their duties and responsibilities with regard to this process and shall indicate the level of assessment they are to undertake. (see 4.2.12) - 2. satisfy the minimum training and experience criteria as detailed below. - 3. be conversant with relevant Health and Safety legislation and regulations, current issue of technical reference documents, appropriate British Standards, Adopting Utility Codes of Practice, Provider safety procedures and, Adopting Utility Distribution Safety Rules. - 4. ensure persons being nominated for authorisation as competent persons meet the minimum requirements for qualifications and experience as specified below - 5. be responsible for the assessment of competence of persons working on behalf of the Provider and for the maintenance of such records - 6. be a mentor for any staff seeking to become trained and experienced in work falling within the scope of the scheme. - 7. be responsible for the management of the NERS Passport scheme- (see Section 13) - 8. be responsible for ensuring all competencies remain current and that individual competencies are reviewed on an annual basis with that review recorded in line with and as described in Section 13 (NERS Passport Ongoing Competency Records) - 9. establish a system for ensuring that all NO specifications, safety rules etc. which are relevant to the scope of registration, that they are appointed to assess in and held by the Provider are current - 10. ensure that they are familiar with the variations, relevant to the scope areas they are appointed to assess in, that may exist between NOs in terms of safety systems, procedures and specifications- see Notes - 11. arrange, as relevant to 10 above, for the briefing of relevant staff on such variations-see notes- that may relate to work that they may be performing on/in host NO regions and ensure that such briefings are documented also see notes - 12.
+Where the assessing officer acts as Technical Advisor for Project Management scopes the Provider may operate/seek to operate then the criteria regarding competence as detailed in 3.2 and 4.2.2 shall be required to be met scope(s) of work undertaken, the competence area and designation of the individual passport holder, and the levels of competence the Assessing Officer is appointed to assess).